On this page:

 Buying Soil, Mulch, or Rock

-Many landscaping projects involve buying soil, mulch or rock.
-These include adding flowerbeds, ordering fill dirt for a site that needs leveling, buying mulch for gardening requirements, or buying large or crushed stones for either aesthetic or practical purposes.
+Many landscaping projects involve buying soil, mulch, rock, or stone.
+These include adding flowerbeds, ordering fill dirt for a site that needs leveling, buying mulch for gardening requirements, or buying gravel or crushed stone for aesthetic or practical purposes.

 These materials are commonly measured by the cubic yard.
-To find the cubic yardage and estimate the cost, you need to know three types of measurements for the material in question: the length, the width, and the height.
+To find the cubic yardage and estimate the cost, you need to know three types of measurements for the material in question: the length, the width, and the height of the area you will be filling.
 These three measurements are necessary components of calculating the cubic yard required for your landscaping project.

 Extent of Work